 Yuba Dredge No. 17 was built in 1917 and was rebuilt twice, in the 1930's and in 2006.
 During it's first operating period, it shut down in 1966; it came back into operation in 2008.
 (The dredge did nothing for the two years from 2006 to 2008, it took two years to rebuild it, or is one of the dates incorrect?)
-In 1936, Dredge No. 17 was listed here as the world's largest dredge.
+It was described here (USBM, 1935, p.
+4) as "the world's largest gold dredge."

 |The Yuba Goldfields on Google Earth|